ManINeedToSleep/PhishingSimulationTool/README.md

 ---

+## Recent Updates

+1. **Gmail-Style Email Scenarios**
+   - Realistic emails styled to mimic Gmail, complete with actionable links, sender names, and timestamps.
+   - Includes 10 scenarios (5 phishing, 5 legitimate) for realistic testing.

+2. **Sidebar Redesign**
+   - Added icons for navigation and new sections: **Analytics**, **Reports**, and **Training**.
+   - Improved responsiveness with a toggle button to hide/show the sidebar.

+3. **New Dashboard Metrics**
+   - Phishing Detection Success Rate
+   - Top Missed Scenarios
+   - User Improvement Over Time
+   - Completion Rates of Phishing Scenarios

+4. **Charts with D3.js**
+   - Integrated D3.js for bar and line charts to visualize metrics dynamically.

+---

 ## Future Goals

 - **Multi-User Support**: Expand the tool to support teams, allowing multiple users to log in and track individual progress.